silnrsi/font-scheherazade/documentation/source/productsite/design.md

 For a complete list of honorific ligatures included in Scheherazade New, see [Honorific Ligatures](honorifics).

-## Formation of Allah Ligature
+## Rendering the Allah ligature

 In certain types of literature, the name *Allah* and words related to this name are given unique rendering.
-For a list of the rendering rules, see [Formation of Allah Ligature](allah).
+For a list of the rendering rules, see [Rendering the Allah ligature](allah).

 ## Font Features